render1980/ansible-bootstrap/README.md

 Bootstrap your environment

-## Preparations

-### Mac
+## Mac OS X Vagrant Box preparation

-You need to prepare virtual image which will be used by vagrant.
+You need to prepare virtual image which will be used by vagrant manually.
 One of the ways is described here.

 1) Use this https://github.com/timsutton/osx-vm-templates to prepare iso/vdi